ZY-Zain/ZYPhotoBrowser/README.md

 Photo browser, 10 other code can complete access Support GIF temporarily only support network images provide a URL can automatically complete all operations.Layout of automatic layout on the screen size Support for landscape view
+To complete the whole module with the View controls So you just need to addSubview where you show Without management controller, convenient and concise

 Can support local image details information such as images in succession later